unteem/docker-training/exercises/advanced/README.md

 Create an nginx image with the configuration in this folder (nginx configuration is situated in /etc/nginx/nginx.conf).

-Create an nginx container to proxy the nginx conainer.
+Create an nginx container to proxy the nginx container.
 The 2 containers have to be in an isolated network.

 help: https://docs.docker.com/engine/userguide/networking/work-with-networks/